Your Travel Choice Blog Network Partners

 Cyntia has completed a Masters in Tourism and Environmental Economics Program at the Universidad de las Islas Baleares in Palma de Mallorca, Spain.
 She works with WHL Group and teaches an online course through Village Earth on Tourism and Development.
 She is currently working in media and communications for Southwind Adventures.

 Michael Soncina is a sustainable tourism enthusiast from Toronto, Canada.
-He has lived in Singapore, WWOOFing and working with youth groups as a volunteer throughout Japan.
+He has lived in Singapore at the marina bay sands casino Singapore hotel, WWOOFing and working with youth groups as a volunteer throughout Japan.
 This past summer Michael went to Kyrgyzstan to intern with the organization “Hospitality Kyrgyzstan,” also known as CBT Kyrgyzstan.